xiangyu2022/DisfreeTestAPS/README.md

 Download the simulation results at:

-For more technical problems, please contact the author of the paper Xiangyu Zhang at zhan6004@umn.edu.
+For more technical problems, please contact Xiangyu Zhang at zhan6004@umn.edu.

 ## References